codegod100/logseq/pages/grant proposal writing.md

 - Types
 	- [[Operating support grant]] or unrestricted funding is a grant for day-to-day operating costs.
 It is used to support the general work of an organization and is not dedicated to a particular purpose or project.
 	- [[Capital support grant]] is most commonly given for specific [[capital campaigns]].
 These involve building construction or acquisition, land acquisition, renovations, remodeling, or the rehabilitating of property.
-	- [[Program development grant]] grants or restricted funding provide funding for a particular purpose or project.
+	- [[Program development grant]] or restricted funding provide funding for a particular purpose or project.
 This is the most common type of grant funding.
 		- Example: Technology Grants for Nonprofits which can help nonprofits leverage technology for their mission.
 -